 BRAHM's mission is to curate, preserve, educate, and inspire.
 Rooted in the creative cultures of Appalachia, BRAHM aims to cultivate a community that extends beyond its walls and region, positioning Western North Carolina as a leader in the arts.
-The 25,000-square-foot Blowing Rock Art and History Museum, known as BRAHM, opened its doors on October 1, 2011.
-Located off Main Street in Blowing Rock, North Carolina, BRAHM provides cultural enrichment by promoting the arts and history through educational programs, exhibitions, and activities.
-Open yearround, BRAHM welcomes 24,000 visitors free of charge to experience 25 changing exhibitions.
+The 25,000-square-foot Blowing Rock Art and History Museum, known as BRAHM, opened its doors on Oct.
+1, 2011.
+Located off Main Street in Blowing Rock, NC, BRAHM provides cultural enrichment by promoting the arts and history through educational programs, exhibitions, and activities.
+The permanent collection of more than 600 objects includes works by Elliott Daingerfield, Maud Gatewood, Elizabeth Bradford, Mark Hewitt, and other American impressionist and post-impressionist artists.
+Open year-round, BRAHM welcomes 24,000 visitors free of charge to experience 25 changing exhibitions.
 BRAHM also has an outreach education program that encourages arts education in local schools, daycares, and senior centers.